 Silverware was hard to win and a barron spell followed for the club until 1997 when Bracknagh won the division 2 league title beating St.Brigids in the final to get promoted to the top table for the first time in our history.
-Three years pass by before success can be achieved again.
-Bracknagh beat Ballyfore in the Intermediate Football Championship in 2000, captained by Aidan Dempsey.
+Bracknagh beat Ballyfore a few years after in the Intermediate Football Championship to claim clubs 3 intermediate title in its history.

-Our close bond to parish neighbours, Walsh Island and Clonbullogue flourished at under age level forming St.Broughans for all juvenile activity.
-St. Broghan lived with his monks at a monastery in Clonsast in the 7th century.
+Our close bond to parish neighbours, Walsh Island and Clonbullogue flourished at under age level forming St.Broughans for all juvenile activity u7 – u20.
+Some history of St Broghan – St. Broghan lived with his monks at a monastery in Clonsast in the 7th century.
 He built a church and well there.
 There is a stone located at the site which is said to have an impression of St Broghan’s head in it.
 If you take water from the well, put it in the stone and then place your head in the stone it is supposed to cure headaches.
 For hundreds of years the pattern of Clonshannon was held to honour St. Broghan.
 People gathered at the well and said mass and held sporting events on the 29th of June each year.
 The pattern was celebrated for many years but has stopped in the last 20 years.
 The feast day of St. Broghan is the 19th of December.